KarlHlmgrn/crypto-oled/README.md

                       keyboard
                       pytz
                       configparser
+                      tzlocal
 ```

 # Known issues
-Three devices are hard coded - Apex Pro, Apex 7 TKL and Apex 7.
-If you have Apex Pro TKL please give me the VID and PID which can be found in device manager and I will add it in the next version.
 Only tested on Windows.
-No anti-burn in programmed but will come in the future.
 Some programs will stop the program from picking up keystrokes. **DO NOT CHANGE SETTINGS IN STEELSERIES ENGINE WHEN PROGRAM IS RUNNING!**

 # Feedback
 Please leave feedback.